qPCR4vir/myNana/docs/Doxigen/Doxigen-source/02-Getting Started.md

 			{ std::cout<<"mouse pos=("<<ei.mouse.x<<", "<<ei.mouse.y <<std::endl;}
 		);

 The lambda-declarator () is used like a parameter-list.
-Let’s stop the introduction to the lambda, if you want more details of lambda, please refer to other C++ books.
+Let's stop the introduction to the lambda, if you want more details of lambda, please refer to other C++ books.